 Jule Fuller has over 30 years of experience in education and training assisting people to realise their true potential .
 She has held senior management positions of National Learning and Development Manager for Sales with Westpac Bank; Head of Learning and Development for Merrill Lynch Australia; Head of Labour Market Programs Unit at Blacktown TAFE as well as her own training consultancy business.

 Jule has also spent the last 25 years researching into the mind and its capabilities in improving performance and results.
 She has assisted many people over the years to achieve extraordinary results.
 Whilst working at Westpac she designed a thinking strategies program for sales people which increased sales and referrals by 300%.

 In 2020 Jule created The Authentic Self Assessment Profile .
 The following is Jule's account of how the profile got built and what happened as a result of that.

 I created The Authentic Self Assessment Profile during the first Covid pandemic.
 It was born out of my need to take my potential and purpose to the next level.
 Covid for me was a wake up call that I was capable of so much more.
 It made me question my life and ask the really hard hitting questions about why I was here and how could I serve the world in a more meaningful way.
-I knew I had to step up and use my unique talents on a much larger scale.
-It challenged me to stop playing small.
+I knew it was my time to use my unique talents on a much larger scale.